Can you, please tell me some pointers on how I can get that ultra smooth sound like Smooth Jazz Groove 5.

 One mistake not to make.
 Be careful not to fall into that constant search for the perfect set up.
 At some point you have to put in the time practicing enough to build up the muscle strength to produce a good tone and make what you do have work. (the good ol' long tones for example) You want to have that strength before shopping around.
 But don't do the opposite either, like I did, and continue to hammer away stubbornly, practicing with an incorrect combination.
 Equipment really does make a difference with the ease or difficulty of execution on a particular horn.
 The saxophone itself, should fit your hands well too.
 Many horn designs have slightly different key placement where one may fit your hands better than the other.

 While that was a bit off the subject, it bears an effect on the reed situation.
-Embouchure is another topic.
-One I will address in a video lesson in the near future.
+Embouchure is another factor.

 To sum up, if you have internet access, take advantage of the huge amount of information out there.
 Just searching "saxophone embouchure" brings up all kinds of advice on how to position your lips etc. Sigurd Racher has a good 3 part Buescher clinic on Youtube.